NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Frefferth.md

     desc: "`pf2:r`  "

   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
     desc: " (aura,emotion,fear,mental) 30 feet.
-DC 25 Will check\n"
+DC 25 Will check\n\n* * *\n"

   - name: "Rejuvenation"
-    desc: " (divine) When Frefferth is destroyed, his body and items dissipate into shadowy nothingness and the knight re-forms after 1d4 days within the sarcophagus in area **D12**, fully healed.\nFrefferth can be trapped only by returning the [[Equipment/Chain of the Stilled Spirit|Chain of the Stilled Spirit]] to the sarcophagus (see areas **D12** and **D34**), in which case Frefferth's body dissipates, leaving his items in the spot where he was last slain."
+    desc: " (divine) When Frefferth is destroyed, his body and items dissipate into shadowy nothingness and the knight re-forms after 1d4 days within the sarcophagus in area **D12**, fully healed.\n\nFrefferth can be trapped only by returning the [[Equipment/Chain of the Stilled Spirit|Chain of the Stilled Spirit]] to the sarcophagus (see areas **D12** and **D34**), in which case Frefferth's body dissipates, leaving his items in the spot where he was last slain."

 attacks:
   - name: ""